atahankocak/AI-in-Soccer/README.md

   2) Numpy and pandas: The two core libraries for any EDA in Jupyter Notebook environment.
   3) Matplotlib and Seaborn: Here, Matplotlib is the core and the Seaborn is the mask.
   4) Recurrent Neural Network - LSTM (Bidirectional): This was a very good choice and a lucky one given the limited time I was given to take this project to a presentable format.
 I am still elarning a lot about ths technology.
 There will be more explanations on why I used this model.
   5) Gradient Boosted Tree - XGBoost: Second part of the case is a multiclass problem.
-I have read that XGBoost performs well on such issues.
+I have read that XGBoost performs well with unbalanced classes.
 Again there will be more on this in the near future.

 ## Methodology